marcsusagna/local_polars_read_databricks_unity_catalog/README.md

 # Description
-How to run polars locally for EDA on data from Databricks Unity Catalog
+How to run polars locally (linux) for EDA on data from Databricks Unity Catalog

 # How does this work

 ## Prerequisites

+### On your local machine

+1: Have a python version installed

+### On databricks UC

 This solution is based credential vending, so see [Credential Vending](https://docs.azure.cn/en-us/databricks/external-access/credential-vending#requirements) to understand the prerequisites.